 After customers are onboarded, companies must perform ongoing account and transaction monitoring to ensure their customers do not participate in money laundering schemes.
 If suspicious activity is detected, the company must report it to the appropriate regulatory agency.
 For example, you must file a suspicious activity report (SAR) with the Financial Crimes Enforcement Network (FinCEN) in the U.S and with the National Crime Agency (NCA) in the U.K. In Singapore, you must file a suspicious transaction report (STR) with the Suspicious Transaction Reporting Office (STRO).

 Regulators confirm whether organizations are complying with regulatory AML rules.
 These safeguards help to detect suspicious activity like money laundering and terrorist financing.

 Online identity verification is the starting point for AML compliance in the digital world.
-If the EU’s Fourth Anti-Money Laundering Directive is any indication, governing bodies are becoming more comfortable with, and some would suggest even encouraging of, the use of digital customer identity verification.
+If the EU’s Sixth Anti-Money Laundering Directive is any indication, governing bodies are becoming more comfortable with, and some would suggest even encouraging of, the use of digital customer identity verification.

 The European Commission recognizes,